harvester/docs/docs/advanced/customsuseimages.md

 ## Using the openSUSE Build Service (OBS)

 You can create custom images based on what SUSE provides using OBS [image templates](https://build.opensuse.org/image_templates), which are pre-configured Kiwi image configurations.
-For example, if you want use other packages with SLE 15 SPS, you can create an image using the *SLE 15 SP5 Minimal* template.
+For example, if you want use other packages with SLE 15 SP5, you can create an image using the *SLE 15 SP5 Minimal* template.
 OBS provides an interface for adding packages and automatically builds the image, which you can download and then upload to Harvester.
 For more information, see the [OBS User Guide](https://openbuildservice.org/help/manuals/obs-user-guide/).

 ### 1. Create a custom image based on an existing template.